Skip to content

 Plugin helps to prevent website slowdown by:

-• Sets request timeout period to 1 second.
+• Sets request timeout period to 2 second.
 Where default is 5.

 • Limit number of request per page by 3.
 Default is unlimited.

-• Limit WP HTTP request if page load time is longer than 3 seconds.
+• Limit WP_HTTP request if page load time is longer than 3 seconds.
 Default is unlimited.

 • Option to block all external requests or allow only requests to wordpress.org for plugin, theme and core updates.